ssh88/SeguePerformable/README.md

 ```
 **Now**

-This has not been replaced with a simple call.
+This has now been replaced with a simple call.

 ```
 func viewProfile() {